ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In speaking of a person’s faults,
+Pray don’t forget your owu;
+Remember those with homes of glass
+Should never throw a stone;
+If we have nothing else to do
-t talk of those who an
+But talk of those who an
 Tie better we commence at home
 And from that point begin.
 We have no right to judge a man